GrandMEAN-RA/Projects-Hackathons/DataVerse Datathon 2025/Readme.md

 It supports essential financial tasks and provides financial education using simple, conversational interactions in **English**, **Pidgin**, and **Yoruba**.

 ## 🧩 Installations:
-  Core (Required): pip install streamlit pandas langdetect.
+  Core (Required): pip install streamlit pandas langdetect

   Voice Features:  pip install SpeechRecognition gTTS.
       - Voice input/output will only work if these are installed.